gammaraysky/aiap_rag_qa_chatbot/README.md

 # AIAP RAG Chatbot
-This repo is for AI Singapore's AIAP Batch 12 Group Presentation Topic: "Transfer Learning in NLP".
+This repo is for AIAP Batch 12 Group Presentation Topic: "Transfer Learning in NLP".

 In this repo, we attempt to create a custom chatbot using pretrained models.
 The model we use is the RAG model.